1.1 Sets & Numbers

 According to legend, Hippasus was trying to measure the diagonal of a 1 by 1 square .
 He knew from the Pythagorean theorem that the answer was $\sqrt{2}$, but had been unable to find a rational number that was equal to $2$ when you square it.

-Eventually he proved that $\sqrt{2}$ cannot be written as a ratio of any two integers and concluded that it must belong to a set of irrational numbers.
+Eventually he proved that $\sqrt{2}$ cannot be written as a ratio of any two integers and concluded that it must belong to a new set of irrational numbers.

-The union of the rational and irrational numbers is called the set of real numbers, $\mathbb{R}$.
+The union of the sets of rational and irrational numbers is called the set of real numbers, $\mathbb{R}$.
 In other words, the set of real numbers includes every type of number we've discussed so far.

 For example, $-0.5$, $\sqrt{2}$, $\frac{7}{3}$, $-0.248$, and $8.\overline{261}$ are all real numbers.